canonical/k8s-snap/docs/src/_parts/commands/k8s_get-join-token.md

 ### Options

 ```
   -h, --help                   help for get-join-token
+      --output-format string   set the output format to one of plain, json or yaml (default "plain")
       --worker                 generate a join token for a worker node
 ```

 ### SEE ALSO